signalpoint/DrupalGap/docs/12_Entities/Entity_Reference.md

+We can either use the `Simple` selection mode on our Entity reference field's widget to have DrupalGap automatically handle the field, otherwise we can use a View to power the results for the field (described below).

 When using a View to power an [Entity Reference](http://drupalgap.org/project/entityreference) field, we need  a Views JSON page display so the app can retrieve the data to power the field.

 **1**.
 First, create a new View (or edit an existing one), [using these instructions](../Forms/Form_Elements/Autocomplete/Autocomplete_with_Remote_Views_JSON_Data).
 When following the instructions, be sure to create the "Entity reference" display mentioned in step #2 below, before creating the Page display on your View.
 When creating the Page display in your View, you'll need the path mentioned in step #3 below.